Premik/blender_rhubarb_lipsync_ng/README.md

    * `Alt+click` the `Auto Blend In/Out` to distribute the change to all the selected strips.

 ### Bake to Single Action
 If needed, the `NLA Tracks` can be baked into a single new `Action`.

-Note, if you have both a normal-action track pair and a shapekey-action track pair, they have to be baked one-by-one.
+Note: Blender doesn't support baking shape-keys NLA tracks out-of-the-box.
+So if you have shapekey-actions install the free [Bake Shape Keys ](https://extensions.blender.org/add-ons/bake-shape-keys/) addon first.
+Then bake shape-key tracks separately.

 1. Select the Armature and go to `Pose mode` (for normal-action tracks).
 1. Select the Bones you want to bake.
 For example, press `a` to select all.